DETAILED ACTION

 Buseth discloses in claim 15; The connector of claim 14, wherein the elastic body includes: a pair of spring portions (left and right portions 30) coupled to opposite end portions of the rotation shaft, respectively; a pair of fixed portions (34) extending from the pair of spring portions, respectively, and fixed to the body portion (34 bears to the body figure 1 or 2); and an elastic support portion (at 32 either side) provided between the pair of spring portions so that the opening/closing portion is supported toward the closing position by use of elasticity of the spring portion.

-Buseth discloses in claim 16: The connector of claim 1, wherein the opening/closing body is in plural (upper and lower 26), and wherein the plurality of opening/closing bodies are provided to open or close a portion of the connection passage.
+Buseth discloses in claim 16: The connector of claim 1, wherein the connector comprises a plurality of opening/closing bodies (upper and lower portions 26), and wherein the plurality of opening/closing bodies are provided to open or close a portion of the connection passage.

 Buseth discloses in claim 17: The connector of claim 16, wherein a plurality of elastic bodies (34) are provided to correspond to a number of the plurality of opening/closing bodies (two each) to elastically support the plurality of opening/closing bodies, respectively.